BCDA-APS/urRobot/docs/usage.md

 ## Main Menu

-After running the `start_urRobot` script, you will be greeted with a menu which contains links to all the other provided screens.
+After running the `start_urRobot_gui` script, you will be greeted with a menu which contains links to all the other provided screens.

 <img src="./assets/GUIs/ui/urRobot_top.png" alt="ui-waypointJ" width="400">